Using this guide you can finally achieve root access on your AT&T LG G4 using a Low Effort Root.

 - Ensure that you have the necessary LG USB device drivers installed.

 - Check if you have at least 80-85% of battery charge.
 We don’t want the phone dying in the middle of the process.

 - If you have done this process before on other devices then you must be familiar with ADB and fastboot.
 Ensure that you have it installed.

-For those who aren’t familiar with adb and fastboot, Please refer to our detailed guide on How to Setup ADB and Fastboot on Windows within Seconds
+For those who aren’t familiar with adb and fastboot, Please refer to our detailed guide on setting up ADB and Fastboot on Windows

 - Enable USB-Debugging from Developer Options in the Settings menu.